Torfkopp/masterarbeit/chapters/concept.typ

   caption: [Adding NAS to the palaestrAI cycle],
 ) <Concept>

-On the left side of @Concept, the basic cycle of palaestrAI is shown.
+On the left side of @Concept, a simplified version of @palaestrai_schema with focus on the agent is shown.
 The agent's muscle suggests actions to take to the environment, which in result returns a reward to the agent's brain.
 In the brain the learning process takes places which changes the agent's network.